dmehta94/project-capstone-transit-inequity-eastern-queens/README.md

 - Determine the gap in funding to implement each solution.

 ### Additional Notes
-There has been significant work toward a Streamlit app to accompany the project that serves the interest of various stakeholders in the Transit Desert problem.
+There has been significant work toward a Streamlit app to accompany the project that serves the interests of various stakeholders in the Transit Desert problem.
 The app does not yet work, but will be a continued effort.